 - Union Made.
 A step up from American made is union made.
 This label shows that clothes were made by unionized workers who are able to organize and negotiate with management for better wages and working conditions.

 - Handmade.
-A final way to make sure your clothes come from fairly paid and humanely treated workers is to buy them directly from those workers.
+Yet another way to make sure your clothes come from fairly paid and humanely treated workers is to buy them directly from those workers.
 You can often find craftspeople selling their own garments at farmers markets, flea markets, and craft fairs.
 Another good place to look is Etsy, where many designers sell their own clothing at prices that can be surprisingly affordable.

 3. Focus on Investment Pieces